| Folk Music / Local Music

 school.
 No country using this system could reach the artistic level

+reached by the Ottomans.
 Ottoman Artistic Music was formed and performed within a Fasıl order

+based on the principle of unity of air.
 Fasıl: It is the concert consisting of pieces composed in the

 same air by being arranged in a certain order.
 In a full Fasıl, there are